Đầm Cút - the 3km "moat" that surrounds Hoa Lu Cave

 ‘Dragon” corridor at Thung Lau

-While it may sound odd that the birthplace of one of Vietnam’s most famous sons was buried in obscurity but for many hundreds of years, the location of Hoa Lu Cave was a closely guarded secret due to its importance as a hidden strategic headquarters for the many incursions and wars that populate Vietnam’s history.
+It may sound odd that the birthplace of one of Vietnam’s most famous sons was buried in obscurity for centuries.
+However, the location of Hoa Lu Cave was a closely guarded secret due to its importance as a hidden strategic headquarters for the many incursions and wars that populate Vietnam’s history.
 It has only been in recent years that it has been opened up to visitors.

 A Legendary King